heisenware/vrpc-react/README.md

 Unlike other libraries it allows to communicate with an arbitrary number of potentially distributed backends at the same time.

-The react vrpc client integrates seamlessly in an non-opinionated way into modern react architectures.
+The react vrpc client integrates seamlessly in a non-opinionated way into modern react architectures.
 Built on top of the [VRPC](https://github.com/bheisen/vrpc) library it allows to call backend code directly, obsoleting the need to define any wrappers, schemas, resolvers or adapters.

 ## Getting started